openshift/microshift/docs/rebase.md

 ### Prerequisites

-On the machine used for the rebase,

-* install `git`, `golang` (>= 1.17), `oc`, `yq`, and `jq`,
-* add a pull secret into `~/.pull-secret.json`, and
+Rebasing requires the following tools to be installed, which is already the case when running in a [MicroShift development environment](./devenv_rhel8.md):

+* `git` >= 2.3
+* `golang` >= 1.18
+* `oc` (latest)
+* `jq` >= 1.6
+* `yq` >= 4.26

+> There are multiple tools called `yq`, please make sure you install the one from [mikefarah](https://github.com/mikefarah/yq).
+See the [CI config](https://github.com/openshift/release/blob/master/ci-operator/config/openshift/microshift/openshift-microshift-main__periodics.yaml) (in the `dockerfile_literal` of `yq-cli` image) for the authoritative version and how to install it.

+When rebasing onto an OpenShift version whose release image requires a pull secret, place that secret in `~/.pull-secret.json`.

+> For rebasing onto nightlies and other versions on CI, see the [OpenShift CI docs](https://docs.ci.openshift.org/docs/how-tos/use-registries-in-build-farm/#how-do-i-log-in-to-pull-images-that-require-authentication) for how to obtain a pull secret for the CI registry.
+The gist is: Get a CLI login token from the [app.ci web console](https://console-openshift-console.apps.ci.l2s4.p1.openshiftapps.com/), use it to log in from the CLI (`oc login https://app.ci.openshift.org --token=<token>`), and download the registry pull-secret using `oc registry login --to=app.ci_registry.json`.
+>
+> For rebasing onto released OpenShift versions, use the regular [OpenShift pull secret](https://cloud.redhat.com/openshift/install).
+>
+> You can combine both pull secrets using `jq -c -s '.[0] * .[1]' app.ci_registry.json openshift-pull-secret.json > ~/.pull-secret.json`.

-* git clone your personal fork of microshift and `cd` into it.
+Finally. git clone your personal fork of microshift and `cd` into it.

 ### Fully automatic rebasing

 The following command attempts a fully automatic rebase to a given target upstream release.
 It is what is run nighly from CI and should work for most cases within a z-stream.
-It creates a new branch namded after the target release, then runs the indidivual steps described in the following sections, including creating the respective commmits.
+It creates a new branch named after the target release, then runs the individual steps described in the following sections, including creating the respective commits.

 ```shell
 ./scripts/auto-rebase/rebase.sh to quay.io/openshift-release-dev/ocp-release:4.10.25-x86_64 quay.io/openshift-release-dev/ocp-release:4.10.25-aarch64